 The fallout after a data breach can be far-reaching – from regulatory fines to reputational damage.
 When a business is experiencing many data loss incidents a year, these impacts stack up.
 Clients are also becoming increasingly aware of who they do and don’t trust to protect their data.

-Our report has uncovered that organisations are spending more time going through internal remediation and investigation, suffering more client churn, and are more frequently asked by clients if they have DLP tools in place.
+Our report has uncovered that organizations are spending more time going through internal remediation and investigation, suffering more client churn, and are more frequently asked by clients if they have DLP tools in place.

 28% of IT leaders told us client data was the most likely type to be leaked compared – so it’s not surprising that clients are taking notice.
 Learn how we stop breaches of confidentiality

 Limitations of static email DLP